TusharSharmaIN/gsw-bash/README.md

     ````

 4.  grep with -v option
-    It displayes the negation of the result.
+    It displayes the negation of the result
     ```
     $ grep -v "bash" new_file.txt
     ````